NexarDeveloper/nexar-release-component-demo-wpf/README.md

 The application window appears with the left tree panel populated with your workspaces.

 Select a workspace to enable the "Release" button.
+Optionally expand the workspace and click a folder to be used as component parent.
 Click the "Release" button to show the component release dialog with various inputs.

 Expand workspaces to component folders, expand folders to components, select a component.